dragonfly-science/dragonfly-website/content/people/senior-data-scientist/content.md

 ---

 We are looking for an experienced data scientist who is skilled in the development and application of statistical modelling.
-Experience using natural language processing or machine learning is desirable, but not essential.
 We are looking for someone who can work in a team, but also lead work streams when required.

 Applicants are expected to have: